 I’m often asked to share these as advice; the requests come when I’m being interviewed on podcasts, speaking at conferences, talking to journalists.

-People who want to get ahead in health, fitness, and wellness — or just about any other field — want to know:
+People who want to get ahead in health and fitness — or just about any other field — want to know:

 How did you go from starting a health and fitness website with your buddy…